"Come away, O human child!

 The word "changeling" rang a faint remembrance in William's mind.
-He put the picture book back in the kids’ section, then browsed the other shelves until he found a book on Celtic folk stories.
-Looking up "changeling" in the index, he found the relevant page:
+He put the picture book back, then browsed the other shelves until he found a book on Celtic folk stories.
+Looking up "changeling" in the index, he went to the relevant page:

-William returned the books and took the bus home.
-His reading made him feel better, somehow.
-At least now he had a name for what was happening, and some information that almost made sense.
-He was now more confident that the creatures (trolls?) were real, though what they wanted was still a mystery.
-He considered going for a walk in the park and seeing if he encountered them again, but decided there was no need.
+He considered going for a walk in the park and seeing if he encountered anything again, but decided there was no need.
 They knew where to find him, after all.
 All he had to do was wait.

 They came back that night.
 William went to the window and even opened it, confident that if they wanted to hurt him they'd had plenty of opportunities already.
 The fog was hovering low tonight and it drifted, cold and wet, into his room.
 "I won’t help you,” he said.